Ivailo41/Photoshop_script_text_to_png_quote/README.md

 2. Create a photoshop file that has 2 text layers named "Text" and "WaterMark".
 3. Chose whatever you like background and aspect ratio.
 4. Run the script and find the output images in the Quotes folder.

+# Script in use example:
+@Citati.bg.en on Instagram